computerworxdev/server-scripts/Rocky8-LAMP/README.md

   - Certbot (optional, commented out by default)
 - Creates a dedicated user and group for web administration.
 - Sets up virtual hosts and permissions.
+- At the end of the installation, a summary check is performed to ensure all services are running correctly.
 - All output is displayed in the terminal and also saved to `output.log`.

 ## Key Features